armcbride/sort-employees/README.md

-# sort-employees
+## sort-employees
-React App for sorting and viewing the employees in a company
+    A React Application for sorting through an array